fnavarr/apichroma/README.md

 This project implements an API with basic functions to query LLM usong CHroma DB as local model.
 Includes a simple WEB client interfqace to access the API

-It uses anaconda to define the python virtual environment Python 3.14
+It uses anaconda to define the python virtual environment.

+Python 3.14

 Langchain

 FastAPI